neondatabase/website/content/docs/connect/connect-from-any-app.md

 ## Connection examples

-The **Connection Details** widget on the **Neon Dashboard** also provides connection examples for different languages and frameworks, constructed for the branch, database, and user that you select.
+The **Connection Details** widget on the **Neon Dashboard** also provides connection examples for different languages and frameworks, constructed for the branch, database, and role that you select.
 Click **connection examples**  in the **Connection Details** widget to view or copy the examples.

 ![Connection details widget](/docs/connect/code_connection_examples.png)